Zilliqa/ZIP/zips/zip-11.md

 they wish to stake.
 ZIP-11 removes the need of any intermediate addresses.
 ZIP-11 therefore provides a non-custodial mechanism to delegate tokens.
-The non-custodial property comes from the fact that there is no single entity that holds the asset on behalf of holders at any point of time.
-Assets are either in the hands of the holder or held in a contract on-chain the mechanics of which is transparent.
-This is in line with all the DeFi applications. <br> <br>
-Compare this with a mechanism where assets do not leave the holder's wallet.
+The non-custodial property comes from the fact that there is no single entity that holds the asset on behalf of delegators at any point of time.
+Assets are either in the hands of the delegator or held in a contract on-chain the mechanics of which is transparent to the public. <br> <br> Compare this with a mechanism where assets do not leave the delegator's wallet, for instance they get locked at the protocol-layer.
 The holder always holds the custody of the asset.
 We refer to this as _self-custody_. <br><br> ZIP-11 does not provide a self-custodial staking mechanism but a non-custodial way to delegate tokens.

 ## Uncapped Staking